wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

-## Connect to MongoDB Atlas
+## Before you begin

+If you want to connect to MongoDB Atlas, follow the steps mentioned below to get the connection string.

 1. In the Clusters view, click **Connect** for the cluster to which you want to connect.

-2. Click Choose a connection method.
+2. Click **Choose a connection method**.

-3. Click Connect your application.
+3. Click **Connect your application**.

-4. Select Java from the Driver dropdown.
+4. Select Java from the **Driver** menu.

-5. Select your version of the driver from the dropdown.
+5. Select the correct driver version from the **Version** menu.

-6. Uncheck "Include full driver code example" checkbox to get the connection string.
+6. Clear the **Include full driver code example** check box to get the connection string.

 ## Configure the connector in WSO2 Integration Studio